nickklos10/SerieA_Machine_Learning_Predictions_2025/README.md

 - Scikit-learn for scaling and evaluation metrics.
 - TensorFlow/Keras for machine learning modeling.
 - SHAP for model explainability and feature importance.

+## Data Preparation

+### Adding Scraped CSV Files
+In order to use the data aggregation and preparation script (ML_SerieA_Ultimate_DF.ipynb), ensure that all scraped CSV files are present in the same directory as the notebook.
+These CSV files include:

+- Transfer data from Transfer_SerieA_scraping.ipynb.
+- Team-specific data from Teams_SerieA_scraping.ipynb.
+- Team stats data from SerieA_Team_Stats.ipynb.
+- Manager data from Serie_A_Managers.ipynb.

+The script aggregates these files, cleans the data, and prepares a unified dataset for machine learning modeling.

+Make sure the following CSV files are available:

+- serie_a_transfers[year].csv
+- scraped_data_[TeamName].csv
+- serie_a_market_values.csv
+- serie_a_coaches_grouped.csv

+Run ML_SerieA_Ultimate_DF.ipynb to combine these into a final dataset.

+### Adding the Final Aggregated File
+After running ML_SerieA_Ultimate_DF.ipynb, the script will generate an aggregated file called final_merged_data_with_transfers.csv, which contains all the combined data for model training.

+To proceed with building and training the machine learning models, ensure that this final file is placed in the same directory as the Serie_A_ML_Final.ipynb script.
+This file is essential as it contains the preprocessed data used for predictions in the final model.

 ## Modeling